zulaica/pizzaPalace/README.md

 # Pizza Palace 🍕
 Pizza Palace is a simple website that allows a user to order a pizza.
+[See it in action.](http://zulaica.github.io/pizzaPalace/)

 ## Known Issues
 - The animation from the order receipt back to the order form is a bit janky.